laeith/laeith-blog/content/other/about.md

 Hopefully this will help.

-Privately I'm a mix of a software engineer, peasant philosopher and an amateur investor.
+Privately I'm a mix of a technologist, peasant philosopher and an amateur investor with interest in finance.
 Expect the oddest from each.
+Recently I've been mostly busy learning and exploring various areas of computer science and software engineering, given that I expect the majority of writing to be highly technical.

+In the future I might

 If you want to contact me feel free to do so via LinkedIn/Twitter.